-Statement by the directors of CVC Advisers Limited (the "Company") in performance of their statutory duties in accordance with section 172(1) of the UK Companies Act 2006 (the "Act") for the Financial Year ended 31 December 2019.
+Statement by the directors of the Company in performance of their statutory duties in accordance with section 172(1) Companies Act 2006 (the "Act") for the Financial Year ended 31 December 2022.

 Each director of the Company considers that they have individually and as a board acted in a way which they consider, in good faith, would be most likely to promote the success of the Company for the benefit of its members as a whole having regard to the matters set out in section 172(1)(a)-(f) of the Act.

-The following paragraphs summarise how the directors of the Company fulfil their duties:
+The following paragraphs summarise how the directors fulfil their duties:

 Purpose, strategy and consideration of the consequences of our decisions for the long term